How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 Phase One Activities Output

-At the end of this phase, you should have a clear understanding of the status quo.
-After going through all the activities, you should be able to know if you are ready to start with mobile app user acquisition right away or if there is a need to fix things, and you should have identified the levers for success that will be the basis for your strategy.
+At the end of this phase, you should have a firm grasp of the actual status.
+After going through all the processes, you should be able to tell whether you are ready to start with mobile app paid user acquisition immediately or need to change something.

-Campaigns strategy: here are included all the activities connected to the paid campaigns, from the channels we want to use at the beginning, to the target audience (demographic, interests, look-a-like), budget allocation, retargeting needs, and more.
+1. Campaigns strategy: all actions related to paid campaigns are listed here, from the goals settings (as a preliminary point for the campaign’s strategy), channels we want to utilize at the start to the target audience (demographic, interests, look-a-like), budget allocation, retargeting requirements, and more.

 Phase Two Activities Output

-- Campaigns management: this group includes all the activities related to the campaign creation.
-Here we must pay special attention to the budget allocation and the naming structure.
-At REPLUG, we value a better setup for future analysis, testing structure, and preparation of the reporting structure based on the KPIs we want to analyze.
+1. Campaign management: this category contains all activities related to campaign development.
+We must pay attention to the money allocation and naming structure in this case.
+For instance, we appreciate a better setup for future analysis, testing structure, and reporting structure preparation depending on the KPIs we want to evaluate at REPLUG.

 Phase Three Activities Output

-- Campaign analysis: as mentioned, this is a crucial part of mobile app user acquisition, and it includes all the activities related to analyzing our paid campaigns.
-Here we try to explore all the aspects that can be important to have full visibility and to understand how to get better results.
+1. Campaign analysis: as previously said, this is a critical component of mobile app user acquisition and covers all operations connected to analyzing paid campaigns.
+Here, we attempt to investigate all of the factors that may be crucial in obtaining complete visibility and understanding how to get better results.

-We start, obviously, from the KPIs related to our main goals, and we expand our analysis to anything else influencing those results.
+We clearly begin with the KPIs relevant to our primary goals and then expand our analysis to include everything else impacting those outcomes.

 Phase Four Activities Output

-At the end of this phase, we should clearly understand how the initial strategy has performed, with a transparent cost structure and conversion rates overview—by channel and by any other targeting factor (audience, age, gender, country, etc.)
+By the end of this phase, we should have a clear understanding of how well the initial strategy worked, together with a transparent cost structure and an overview of conversion rates—by channel as well as by any other targeting aspect (audience, age, gender, country, and others).

 Mobile App User Acquisition: Optimization and Testing Phase Activities

-- Campaign optimization: those activities are all focused on finding and testing new audiences (interest, look-a-like, retargeting, etc.), new channels, new demographics, and optimization methods as well.
-Nowadays, there are (almost) endless things to test regarding paid user acquisition channels.
+1. Campaign optimization: all of these activities are aimed at discovering and testing new audiences (interest, look-a-like, retargeting, and more), new channels, new demographics, and optimization methodologies.
+There are (nearly) infinite things to try in terms of paid user acquisition channels nowadays.

-- Creative optimization: this group of activities includes all the optimizations and testing of new creatives formats, new messages, new creators, etc. According to the channels used, we should have different things to test.
+2. Creative optimization: this group of tasks involves all optimizations and testing of new creative forms, messages, creators, and so on.
+We should have various things to test depending on the channels utilized.

 Phase Five Activities Output

-At the end of phase five, we should have a list of optimizations—based on the data collected during phase four—that we need to implement to increase paid user acquisition spend efficiency.
-That’s when we go back to phase three to implement the optimizations, and the Optimization Loop can start.
+We should have a list of modifications based on the data acquired during phase four by the end of phase five.
+Then, we need that list to boost paid user acquisition spend efficiency.
+When we return to step three to implement the optimizations, the Optimization Loop may begin.

-In the next paragraph, we will give you a better understanding of how the process work and how we should use it.
+In the next paragraph, we will give you a better understanding of how the process works and how we should use it.

 How to Use the Paid User Acquisition Procework